 At a Glance: Seventh-Day Adventism is a cultic religion that legalistically holds to a few pet beliefs while overlooking major doctrines of the Bible.
 Its low view of Christ, denial of hell, and promotion of legalistic practices do nothing but detract from the cross of Christ and lead people astray.

 LIE #1: CHRISTIANS SHOULD WORSHIP ON SATURDAY

-Acts 20:7 "And upon the first day of the week, when the disciples came together to break bread, Paul preached unto them, ready to depart on the morrow; and continued his speech until midnight."
+Acts 20:6-7 "And we sailed away from Philippi after the days of unleavened bread, and came unto them to Troas in five days; where we abode seven days.
+And upon the first day of the week, when the disciples came together to break bread, Paul preached unto them, ready to depart on the morrow; and continued his speech until midnight."